Bronxville Union Free School District: School structure

 A new wing was added to accommodate increased enrollment.

 The elementary school, middle school, and high school are located in one large building near the downtown.
 The campus, located on Pondfield Road, is located in a low point in the town; during particularly heavy rains in the past, the school has experienced flooding.
 There was a period when the school was closed for several weeks as a result of flooding.
 As a result, boilers and heating equipment have been moved to higher levels, and basement areas have been remodeled with moisture resistant substances in case the building is flooded again.

 Staff

 In 2023, the superintendent of schools is Dr. Rachel Kelly, and the assistant superintendent is Dr. Mary Koetke.
-The high school principal is Ann Meyer, the assistant principal is Marcellus Lessane, who is also the middle school assistant principal.
+The high school principal is Ann Meyer, the assistant high-school principal is Connor Mitchell.
 The middle school principal is Joe Mercora.
 The principal of the elementary school is Rakiya Adams; the assistant principal is Anthony Vaglica.
 As of 2023, there are 1,603 students at Bronxville.
 A limited number of out-of-district students can enroll in Bronxville High School at a yearly tuition determined by New York State and enacted by the Board of Education.